xpdAcq/xpdAcq/doc/quickstart.rst

  1. Load your sample (if it is not already loaded)
  2. List your sample objects to find the right one for this sample
- 3. type prun with the desired sample object and ScanPlan (see below)
+ 3. type xrun with the desired sample object and ScanPlan (see below)

 .. code-block:: python

-  prun(5,16)
+  xrun(5,16)

 For more info: FIXME